MF4 Converters - Easily Convert MF4 to CSV, ASC, TRC, ...

 The CANedge supports embedded compression and encryption of log files on the SD card.
 Here, the MDF4 converters provide an easy solution for decompression and decryption.

 The converters are simply executables and can be called from any programming language - e.g. as Python subprocesses.
 See our github API library for automation examples.

 The CANedge2 uploads data to your own S3 server.
 You can easily mount your S3 server as a local drive - and directly use the MF4 converters as if files were stored locally.

 Modify source code and build custom converters

 The MDF4 converters are 100% free and open source, letting you do custom builds for e.g. specific file formats or use cases.
-See our github repository for details.
+See our MF4 converter docs for details.

 Want to try the converters yourself?
 Download the converters and MDF4 sample data below: